mjpclab/object-hierarchy-access/README.md

 ### `pick`
 Similar to `select`, but only picks last hierarchy values into the same array and return.
+Hierarchy selection option `mapName` is useless in this case.
 ```javascript
 import { pick } from 'object-hierarchy-access';
 const rooms = {